trwq63/med656/Tests/docs/STD/manual_test_descriptions.rst

 - If physician 'testPhysician' does not exist

- - Follow the steps here __'userguide link'__ to create a physician account with the following information
+ - Follow the steps here :ref:`create_physician_account` to create a physician account with the following information

   - first name = test
   - last name = test